katydtf1234/fluffy-doodle/Home.md

 Source Code
 ===========

 You can checkout the project's source code from the Git repository.
-See more details in CheckingOut.
+See more details in [[Checking Out]].